antic-eye/visualsvn-permission-mapping/README.md

-This will get all ADObjects (users and groups) where my extensionattribute is set (so I am skipping data I do not need or want) putting it in a csv file I can user as a map to match permissions.
+This will get all ADObjects (users and groups) where my extensionattribute is set (so I am skipping data I do not need or want) putting it in a csv file I can use as a map to match permissions.

 ### Check Powershell modules are available